 Matthew is also councillor for the Steventon & the Hanneys ward of the Vale of White Horse District Council.
 He has served on the Council since 2003 and was Leader of the Council from 2011 to 2018.

-Married with two daughters, Matthew lives in the village of West Hanney, and has lived in Oxfordshire most of his life.
+Married with two daughters and a lively labrador, Matthew lives in the village of West Hanney, and has lived in Oxfordshire most of his life.
 He grew up in Faringdon and was first elected for the Faringdon & The Coxwells ward, having previously stood for election in the London Borough of Hillingdon.

 He has also been a member of Faringdon Town Council.
 Before becoming Leader of the Council, he was Leader of the Opposition since 2009 and chaired the Vale’s Scrutiny Committee.
 He has been a Director of the Oxfordshire Local Enterprise Partnership as well as Chairman of Vale4Business and a Board Member of Science Vale and involved in various charitable organisations.